 Lab sciences should be an entire year in length.
 Please select three from the following list: biology, chemistry, earth science or physics.
 A laboratory-based integrated science course may be allowed to substitute for one of the three lab sciences.
 Additionally, an advanced placement course, a higher level international baccalaureate course, or other honors course taken in the last two years of high school in the same subject as a previous course can still satisfy one lab science requirement.

-minimum test scores in three standardized tests from three different subject matters three transferable four-credit college laboratory science courses from the following: biology, chemistry, earth science or physics
+• minimum test scores in three standardized tests from three different subject matters

 The following tests may be taken: SAT II subject test score in chemistry-600, biology-590, physics-620 or ACT test score in science-20.